Welcome letter from 2013 Annual Report

-Thank you so much for joining with us to ensure that the United States respects human rights and remains a beacon of hope for the world.
+This report spotlights some of our victories.
+None of them would have been possible without your support.
+Thank you for joining with us as we work to make the United States a beacon of hope for the world.

 2012 Form 990»